cotes2020/jekyll-theme-chirpy/_posts/2023-08-03-closer-look-quantum-measurements.md

 This means that these things, usually involving more general and consistent approaches than in the slides, do have analogues in the simplified world of Copenhagen-type interpretations.
 And, we must remember that these analogues don't all fit into a consistent system, which isn't surprising as we are not using a constructive approach but instead, making some interesting observations that individually parallel complicated measurement-related phenomena.

-Above all, the purpose of this little project was to have fun with starting to dabble into the measurement problem and hopefully, you will too! :)
+Above all, the purpose of this little project was to have fun playing around with measurement and hopefully, you will too! :)